oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-From the point of view of a service template (e.g. the business application service template from the example above) that uses another service template, the other Service Template (e.g. the application server tier) “looks” like just a node template.
-During deployment, however, this node template can be *substituted* by the second service template if it exposes the same external *façade* (i.e. properties, capabilities, requirements, etc.) as the node template for which it is a substitution.
-Thus, a substitution with any service template that has the same *facade* as a certain node template in one service Template becomes possible, allowing for a hierarchical decomposition of service templates.
-This concept also allows for providing substitutable alternatives that can be selected by a TOSCA processor at service deployment time.
-For example there might exist two Service Templates, one for a single node application server tier and another for a clustered application server tier, in this case and the appropriate option can be selected an a deployment-by-deployment basis.
+From the point of view of a service template (e.g. the business application service template from the example above) that uses another service template, the other service template (e.g. the application server tier) *looks* just like a node template.
+During deployment, however, the node representation created from this node template can be *substituted* by a service created from the second service template if it exposes the same external *façade* (i.e. properties, capabilities, requirements, etc.) as the node for which it is a substitution.
+Thus, a substitution by any service template that has the same *facade* as the substituted node becomes possible, allowing for a hierarchical decomposition of service representations.
+This concept also allows for providing alternative substitutions that can be selected by a TOSCA processor at service deployment time.
+For example there might exist two service templates, one for a single node application server tier and another for a clustered application server tier, and the appropriate option can be selected on a deployment-by-deployment basis.

 ## 3.4 Interfaces, Operations, and Artifacts

-Both Node Types and Relationship Types may define lifecycle **operations** that define the actions an orchestration engine can invoke when instantiating a service from a service template or when managing a deployed service.
-For example, a node type for some software product might provide a `create` operation to handle the creation of an instance of a component at runtime, or a `start` or `stop` operation to handle a start or stop event triggered by an orchestration engine.
+Both node types and relationship types may define lifecycle **operations** that define the actions an orchestration engine can invoke when instantiating a service from a service template or when managing a deployed service.
+For example, a node type for some software product might provide a `create` operation to handle the creation of an instance of a component at runtime, or a `start` or `stop` operation to allow an orchestration engine to start or stop the software component.

 Operations that are related to the same management mission (e.g. lifecycle management) are grouped together in **interface definitions** in node and relationship types.
-Just like other TOSCA entities, interfaces refer to their corresponding **interface type** that defines the group of operations that are part of the interface.
-Interface Types can also define **notifications** that represent external events that are generated by the external implementations and received by the orchestrator.
+Just like other TOSCA entities, interfaces have a corresponding **interface type** that defines the group of operations that are part of the interface, the input parameters that are required by those operations, and any output parameters returned by the operations.
+Interface types can also define **notifications** that represent external events that are generated by the external implementations and received by the orchestrator.